-- Record into a DAW using a Midi keyboard. - Develop and improve their composition and keyboard skills. - Use computer software to create, enhance and edit music. - Work independently on written research projects.
+- Record into a DAW using a Midi keyboard. - Develop and improve their composition and keyboard skills. - Use computer software to create, enhance and edit music.

 Students will be using industry standard hardware and software (iMacs and Logic Pro X), and these skills will be transferable should they wish to continue their studies in this field.